 Project website: La Cholla Boulevard, River Road to Ruthrauff Road

-Phase 1 (Magee Road to Overton Road) was completed in spring of 2014.
+Phase 1 Magee Road to Overton Road, was completed in 2014.
 The improvements included a much-needed bridge over the Cañada del Oro Wash.

-Phase 2 from Overton Road to Tangerine Road began in fall 2018.
-When complete, the corridor will have two through lanes of traffic in each direction, bike lanes, a multi-use path, wildlife corridors and drainage structures that will provide all-weather access for commuters.
-The north end of the project will tie into the Tangerine Road improvements that were completed in September 2018.
-Phase 2 construction is moving along as scheduled.
+Phase 2 Overton Road to Tangerine Road, was completed in 2020.
+The corridor now has two through lanes of traffic in each direction, bike lanes, a multiuse path, wildlife corridors and drainage structures that provide all-weather access for commuters.
+The north end of the project ties into the Tangerine Road improvements that were completed in 2018.

 Project website: La Cholla Improvements

-This corridor is a four-lane divided roadway with bike lanes and sidewalks.
-It provides continuous access on Magee Road and eliminates the jog at La Cholla Blvd.
+This corridor is a four-lane, divided roadway with bike lanes and sidewalks.
+It provides continuous access on Magee Road and eliminates the jog at La Cholla Boulevard.
 This project includes a new bridge over the Cañada del Oro Wash, flood control channelization on the Nanini Wash and a pedestrian signal at Legacy School.
-This project was completed in late 2015.
+This project was completed in 2015.

 Project website: Cortaro Farms Road/Magee Road, Thornydale Road to Oracle Road